yuichu/sort-alternating-disks/README.md

 Project Overview:

-We are presented alternating disks Dark and Light.
+We are presented alternating disks dark and light.
 Our goal is to move all of the dark disk to the left and all of the light disk to the right.
 In order to do that we implemented two algorithms to help sort the vectors the alternate algorithm and lawnmower algorithm.